Update Raspberry Pi to latest OS

 Setup SD card: the contents of the SD card are erased in the following procedure.
 Buy a new SD card so that the original SD card remains with a working configuration in case there’s an issue.

-Headless Raspberry Pi first boot: without a monitor and keyboard on the Pi, the Avahi dæmon on the Raspberry Pi will make it easy to find your Raspberry Pi when you plug into your LAN.
+Headless Raspberry Pi first boot: without a monitor and keyboard on the Pi, the Avahi dæmon on the Raspberry Pi will make it easy to find your Raspberry Pi when you plug into LAN or connect WiFi.

-Put the SD card into the Pi, plug an Ethernet cord into your LAN router/switch and from your PC:
+Put the SD card into the Pi, plug an Ethernet cord into the LAN router/switch and from the PC (username, hostname are those picked for the Pi by the Raspberry Pi Imager program):

 ssh pi@raspberrypi.local